-The 3 Valleys is the world’s largest ski area, with more than 600km of pistes and 180 lifts.
-This basically means, that whatever level you are, there will be slopes to suit you (and many of them), and some fantastic off-piste too.
+The Three Valleys is the world’s largest ski area, with more than 600km of pistes and 180 lifts.
+This basically means that whatever level you are at, there will be slopes to suit you (and many of them), and some fantastic off-piste too.
 As well as this, most of the piste is above 2500m, which means great snow.

 The 3 Valleys are made up of 8 resorts.
 The largest and best known are Meribel, Courchevel, and Val Thorens.
-I was visiting with a group of 10 friends and family, staying in Courchevel.
+On my most recent trip, I was visiting with a group of 10 friends and family, staying in Courchevel.
 We are all completely different abilities (I like to think I’m somewhere in the middle…towards the good end!), but we all had a fantastic trip, and there was more than enough mountain to suit all of our abilities.

 After a long (or short) day on the mountain, there is nothing better than grabbing a beer and reflecting on the day’s events.
 Or better still, dancing on a table, while amazing DJ’s and musicians pump out music over the view of the valley below.
-The 3 valleys have some great bars for Apres, and I have a few definite favourites….
+The Three valleys have some great bars for après ski, and I have a few definite favourites….

 Further down the mountain towards Meribel, is the Rond Point.
 A completely different vibe to La Folie Douce, but equally great.
 This bar features a daily cover band (always good), and everyone generally ends up jumping and dancing around (imagine the end of a wedding but in ski gear.)
 Another feature of this bar is that the staff and customers often crown surf to the bar, which can be a little dangerous in ski boots, but all adds to the fun!